harplife/zettelkasten/study_LearnOpenGL_Camera.md

 ### Movement Speed
 - As of now, the speed at which the Camera moves is set to `0.05` and it is processed for each frame inside the render loop.
 The problem with this set up is that different computers have different processing powers, which means that a computer with higher processing power renders more frames per second - thereby also processing speed more often (and faster).
 	- For example, if there's a computer that renders at 60 FPS and another at 30 FPS, the 60 FPS computer will process key input twice as fast as the 30 FPS one - not to mention move the camera twice as far (if the key is on repeat).
-- Graphics applications and games usually keep track of the time it took to render the last frame - in a variable called `deltatime`:
+- Graphics applications and games usually keep track of the time it took to render the last frame - in a variable called `deltaTime`:

 ```C++
 float deltaTime = 0.0f;